nanoc/nanoc.app/content/contributing.md

 CAUTION: Being a release manager grants you considerable power, but remember that with great power comes great responsibility.

+### Requirements

+Before you start, ensure that you have access to the following:

+* GitHub push access
+* RubyGems push access
+* IRC channel operator access
+* Web site push access

+If you are missing any of these, let me (Denis) know and I’ll set you up.

 ### Preparing for a release

 Preparing a release means ensuring that the version that is about to be released meets the requirements.
 To prepare for a release, follow these steps: